 Learn about Chinese history, culture and business practices in an exciting three-week program taught in English by SDSU professors and scholars from China.

 The Chinese Summer Program in Shanghai is jointly sponsored by the new Chinese Studies and Language Program in Asian Studies, the Confucius Institute and the College of Extended Studies at SDSU.
 It is partially supported by a Title VI grant from the US Department of Education and by the SDSU Office of International Programs.

-The 2013 China Summer Program in Shanghai is a 2-week program from May 30, 2013 to June 15, 2013 (Local time in China).
+The 2013 China Summer Program in Shanghai is a 2-week program departing on May 30th, 2014 to June 15, 2014 (Local time in China).
 The program will intermix lectures by SDSU professors and Chinese scholars with field visits to local historical sites and cultural attractions.
 No Chinese language is required.

 Students earn 3 units toward GE or Asian Studies requirements, or study-abroad credits toward other majors.
 Students are also encouraged to apply for the SDSU AS Study-abroad scholarship.

 2014 CHINESE BRIDGE SUMMER CAMP FOR U.S. HIGH SCHOOL STUDENTS

 Spend up to 3 weeks in China living, studying, and exploring a culture different from your own!
 Activities will include learning Chinese in a Mandarin classroom, exposure into Chinese lifestyle, and touring renowned local tourist attractions!
 This 2014 Chinese Bridge Summer Camp Program will take you on a journey to Beijing and other parts in China that you'll never forget.